phayes/sagent/README.md

 # sagent
-Generate an re-usable ssh-agent for ssh key forwarding
+Generate a re-usable ssh-agent for ssh key forwarding

 The classic use-case is to do git pull on a remote server without sending your ssh keys